mohclips/k5-ansible-modules/README.md

 ### Jump Server

 There is a jumpserver created, simple Ubuntu 14.04, at the end of ```provision_infras.yml```  This then pulls in another git repo of mine ```ansible-guacamole``` to create a HTML5 based terminal server.
 See that git repo for more.

+If you wanted to rebuild the jumpserver.
+Then this would be a good start ```ansible-playbook ./provision_infra.yml --tags=t_jumpsvr```.
+It will then delete the jumpserver and re-create it, including the guacamole service.